 Never!
 No information regarding accessing our services will ever show up on your transcripts.

 How are my records stored?

 We respect the sensitivity of the documentation that students share with us.
-None of your documentation is ever stored online.
-Only paper copies of your documentation are stored.
 Any digital records that are created for your file are password protected.

 Only department staff have access to your records which are always stored in a locked cabinet when not in immediate use by staff.
 Staff do not access your information unless there is a need to do so.